JasonYao3/TTC_transit_delay_proj/README.md

 <a name="EDA"></a>
 ## EDA
 In the 3.Bus EDA and 4.Subway EDA IPython files.
+* Only 32% of the subway dataset is the actual delay, which means the delay time is at least 1 minute.
+* 5% of the bus dataset recorded did not cause any delay.
 -  I looked at the distributions of the continuous variables using seaborn graphs(distplot and boxplot)

 <h5 align="center"> Distribution plot and box plot of delay for bus and subway ( Bus (Left) and Subway (Right) )</h5>